Evolution, Ecology and Population Biology

 Graduate Student Coordinator: Andrea Krussel

 Evolution, Ecology and Population Biology Faculty Director: David Queller, Ph.D.

-The Evolution, Ecology and Population Biology Program combines population genetics, phylogenetic and ecological perspectives to study the origins and maintenance of biodiversity.
-It is a diverse program that combines field studies with the technical advances of molecular genetics and mathematical theory to gain an understanding of evolutionary history and environmental biology.
+The Graduate Program in Evolution, Ecology & Population Biology studies the origins and maintenance of biodiversity on both evolutionary and ecological timescales.
+The Program combines field studies with the technical advances of molecular genetics, statistics, large-scale genomics, quantitative genetics, and mathematical theory to gain an understanding of evolutionary history and environmental biology.

 Research in the Program is extremely diverse.
 Study organisms include model systems such as yeast, Drosophila, Arabidopsis, and Dictyostelium, human populations, agricultural species, and various natural plant and animal populations.
 Areas of research include:

 Students’ research opportunities are enriched by the University’s partnerships with local institutions.
 Our Tyson Research Center allows field studies in local natural ecosystems.
 The Missouri Botanical Garden conducts systematic study of plant diversity worldwide.
 The Saint Louis Zoo facilitates studies of the conservation biology of exotic large animals.
 Our faculty and students also conduct studies on a global scale, at field sites in Africa, Asia, and South America.